AndruTRADX/AndruTRADX/README.md

 # Hi there! ✋

-I'm Andrés Esteban Rodríguez, a passionate fullstack developer in the world of technology 💻💜.
+I'm Andrés Rodríguez, a passionate fullstack developer in the world of technology 💻💜.

 <br/>